Q:

 A:

-2. density analysis
+2. But density analysis

 3. solubility analysis

-1. solubility in water Benzene is almost insoluble in water and will form stratification when mixed, and will gradually mix after non-stratification, but it will take several hours to several days to completely mix.
-Ethylbenzene, on the other hand, is better miscible with water and mixes rapidly with water.
+Benzene is almost insoluble in aquatic environments and will form stratification when mixed, and will gradually mix after non-stratification, however it will take several hours to several days to completely mix.
+Ethylbenzene, on the other hand, is better miscible with aquatic environments and mixes rapidly with aquatic environments.
+In my experience, Solubility in carbon tetrachloride

-2. Solubility in carbon tetrachloride The solubility of the two in carbon tetrachloride is quite different.
-Benzene is practically insoluble in carbon tetrachloride, while ethylbenzene is miscible with carbon tetrachloride and mixes rapidly with carbon tetrachloride.
+The solubility of the two in carbon tetrachloride is quite different.
+Benzene is practically insoluble in carbon tetrachloride, while ethylbenzene is miscible with carbon tetrachloride and mixes rapidly with carbon tetrachloride. evaporative and odour analysis.
+But evaporative

 6. physical separation method

-1. liquid separation operation
+fluid separation operation

-• separatory funnel: After mixing the two, the liquid was separated by a separatory funnel.
-Since ethylbenzene is miscible with water and benzene is almost insoluble in water, during liquid separation, benzene will remain at the bottom of the separatory funnel, while ethylbenzene will enter another liquid separation vessel.
+separatory funnel: After mixing the two, the fluid was separated by a separatory funnel.
+From what I've seen, Since ethylbenzene is miscible with aquatic environments and benzene is almost insoluble in aquatic environments, during fluid separation, benzene will remain at the bottom of the separatory funnel, while ethylbenzene will enter another fluid separation vessel.
+Static stratification: Let the mixed fluid stand to a period of time.
+Because ethylbenzene is miscible with aquatic environments, while benzene is almost insoluble in aquatic environments, the aquatic environments layer is slow, however it's able to also be distinguished by observing the stratification.
+Other physical methods

-7. View Density Column
+7. From what I've seen, View Density Column

 8. identification reagent